Skip to main content

 What is builder's risk insurance?

 Builder's risk insurance, also known as a course of construction policy, is a type of commercial property insurance.
 It covers workers and property owners during the building or renovation process.
-It applies to buildings and locations undergoing work.
+It applies to commercial and residential buildings and locations undergoing work.

 Policies protect builders and workers against common perils when working on renovations, remodels, or construction.
-It protects equipment used, materials, structures, and labour against perils.
-They include fire, vandalism, and theft once the work has started.
+They also protect equipment used, materials, structures, and labour.
+These perils include fire, vandalism, and theft once the work has started.

 When is builders risk insurance required?

 Builder’s risk insurance applies to all types of major construction projects.
-They include:
+It's not legally required, but highly recommended by insurance brokers.
+It's applicable in these situations:

 • New home construction